7th Edition of EURAM Research Grants Scheme - Deadline 12 February 2025

 The research projects should be designed to encourage and support research activities with the ambition of advancing business and management scholarship.
 The outcomes should have value and contribution to theoretical and practical business and management studies.

 The scheme is open to all EURAM Members.
 Non-members wishing to apply to the scheme can join EURAM.
-The applicant as well as the co-applicants must be EURAM members for the year 2024.
-If you are not yet a EURAM member for the year 2024, you will be contacted by the EURAM Office.
+The applicant as well as the co-applicants must be EURAM members for the year 2024 or 2025.
+If you are not yet a EURAM member for the year 2024 or 2025, you will be contacted by the EURAM Office.

-• The applicant as well as the co-applicants must be EURAM members for the year 2024
+- The applicant as well as the co-applicants must be EURAM members for the year 2024 or 2025.

 For any questions, feel free to contact, info@euram.academy.